Blog

 Who is MITRE?

-Before diving into the framework, let's take a high-level look at MITRE and why they have quickly become an influential player in the security practitioner’s toolkit.
+Before diving into the framework, let's take a high-level look at MITRE and why they continue to be central to many organizations’ threat modeling, detection, and response strategies.

 cyber kill chain